art can change the world

 Amazing Moss Park Art Fair and a call for artists.
 We will be hosting small pop ups in the neighbourhood, as well as larger exhibits.
 If it sounds like the kind of thing you’d like to be involved with, contact us.

-NO FEE -SEND Name, email address, art website, CV and Artist Statement.
+SEND Name, email address, art website, CV and Artist Statement.

 Moss Park was named for the large amounts of moss that grew on the estate home of the Allan family, who had emigrated from Huntley, Scotland.
 The original home stood on the west side of Sherbourne between Queen and Shuter St. It was demolished to make way for urban renewal.
 Nothing remains of the park except its name.
 Willian Allan’s son, George William Allan was a lawyer, the 11th Mayor of Toronto and Speaker of the Senate.
 He presided over the Ontario Society of artists, had a true passion for the arts and was a patron of Paul Kane.